mwiens91/314-plots/README.md

 ### Part (b)

-Plots of an unforced string.
+Plot of an unforced string.

 #### 7.2.1